Looking for the best gnats traps in 2020?

 Each sticky stake is disposable, so people don't have to touch the captured pests to get rid of them.

 Besides gnats, the product is also effective at catching whiteflies, blackflies, thrips, fruit flies, and midges.
 Safer Brand makes each stake attractive to gnats because of the glue's smell, and does not use any pesticides.
 I recommend this product to individuals who have houseplants and gnats that like to live around them.

-The insect zapper is safe to have around children and pets, but should still be hung out of the way of their hands and snouts.
+This is safe to have around children and pets, but should still be hung out of the way of their hands and snouts.
 It uses several ultraviolet bulbs to lure gnats to the electrified metal and manages to eliminate pests without using any chemicals or pesticides.

-Our Top Pick: Bug Zapper
+Our Top Pick: Hoont Bug Zapper

 - Is long-lasting and doesn't need to be replaced often

 - Does not use any pesticides or chemicals